 Skill Level

 The first thing you should consider when selecting a model rocket kit is your skill level.
-If you are new to the hobby, it's best to start with a beginner-level kit.
+If you are new to the hobby, it's best to start with a beginner‑level kit.
 Beginner kits are typically easy to assemble, have fewer parts, and come with simple instructions.
-These kits are designed to introduce you to the basics of rocketry and help you learn how to build and launch your first rocket.
+A popular choice for newcomers is the Estes A10‑PT Rocket Kit, which is designed to introduce you to the basics of rocketry and help you learn how to build and launch your first rocket.

 As you gain experience, you can move on to more advanced kits that have more complex designs and require additional skills such as painting and finishing techniques.
 Advanced kits often have more intricate components, so it is essential to ensure that you have the necessary skills and tools before attempting to build them.